The following is an abbreviated section from my book The ABC’s of Long-Term Care Insurance – keepin’ it REALLY simple for you, folks!

 The important point here is that you should never sacrifice inflation coverage for a longer benefit period or a larger benefit account.
 Why?
 Because if you can’t make up the difference at claim time, you may have to apply for Medicaid and lose your private pay choices sooner rather than later.
 Even if you bought a Partnership policy, it won’t help you because the asset protection feature is based on how much the policy has paid out when you apply for Medicaid.

-To help you with this decision, a major claims study showed that less than 15% of claimants are using more than four years of benefits.
-25 So buy as many years as you can afford and if it’s only two years, that’s two years of private pay choices that you might not otherwise have.
+To help you with this decision, a major claims study by the Society of Actuaries showed that less than 15% of claimants are using more than four years of benefits.
+The average duration for all claims is 1.9 years but the average duration for claims that last longer than a year is 3.5 years.* So buy as many years as you can afford and if it’s only two years, that’s two years of private pay choices that you might not otherwise have.
+If the benefits aren’t enough, you can apply for Medicaid and a Long-Term Care Partnership policy will protect your assets equal to the benefits paid out.

 If you are on the other end of the spectrum economically and want a long or unlimited benefit period, my advice to you is don’t wait.
 The insurance companies are pricing the longer periods higher so now is the best time to buy the longer periods.